google/google-authenticator/libpam/README.md

 your normal UNIX account password.

-During the initial roll-out process, you might find that not all users have created a secret key, yet.
+During the initial roll-out process, you might find that not all users have created a secret key yet.
 If you would still like them to be able to log in, you can pass the "nullok" option on the module's command line:

 `  auth required pam_google_authenticator.so nullok`

-## Troubleshooting

-If you discover that your TOTP code never works, this is most commonly the result of the clock on your server being different from the one on your Android device.
-The PAM module makes an attempt to compensate for time skew.
-You can teach it about the amount of skew that you are experiencing, by trying to log it three times in a row.
-Make sure you always wait 30s (but not longer), so that you get three distinct TOTP codes.

-Some administrators prefer that time skew isn't adjusted automatically, as doing so results in a slightly less secure system configuration.
-If you want to disable it, you can do so on the module command line:

-`  auth required pam_google_authenticator.so noskewadj`

 ## Encrypted home directories